Resolver

 pipelinesascode.tekton.dev/task: "[https://remote.url/task.yaml]"

-Remote HTTP URL from a private GitHub repository #
+Remote HTTP URL from a private repository #

-If you are using GitHub and If the remote task URL uses the same host as where the repository CRD is, Pipelines-as-Code will use the GitHub token and fetch the URL using the GitHub API.
+If you are using the GitHub or the GitLab provider and If the remote task URL uses the same host as where the repository CRD is, Pipelines-as-Code will use the provided token to fetch the URL using the GitHub or GitLab API.

 https://github.com/organization/repository